andreea21ungureanu/sylvera-test/README.md

 ### Further steps
 The application is fully functional, but there are few improvements that come to mind:
+1. Pagination for projects on the list page and entries on the details page
+2. Data revalidation for more frequently updating data
+3. Improve design
-1. More focus on loading states
+4. More focus on loading states
-2. More focus on the mobile version of the application
+5. More focus on the mobile version of the application
-3. "Personalising" the project details page by padding in the project name